 The so-called Wallace Line, a faunal boundary that separates the ecozone of Asia and the Wallacea transitional zone runs through the Lombok Strait between Bali and Lombok.
 As a result, the Lesser Sunda Islands have a blend of Asian and Australasian wildlife and due to limited movement of flora and fauna between islands, a high rate of unique localized species such as the famous Komodo Dragon.

-The larger islands we’ve given their own pages.
-Here, we’re focussing on the smaller islands scattered between Lombok and Flores, one of the RoamIndonesia team’s top picks in Indonesia.
-Apart from Komodo’s, the warm, clear waters separating these islands offer endless opportunities for diving, snorkelling or aquatic wildlife encounters.
-Separated by deep sea trenches or narrow, shallow channels, the waters team with aquatic life.
-Among the islands there are endless opportunities to swim with whale sharks, manta-rays or turtles or snorkel or dive on the colourful coral reefs.
+In this section, we’re focussing on the smaller islands scattered between Lombok and Flores, one of the RoamIndonesia team’s top picks in Indonesia.
+Apart from Komodo’s, the warm, clear waters separating these islands offer endless opportunities for swimming, snorkelling and diving.
+Marine life flourishes among the deep sea trenches, shallow channels and sheltered bays.
+Drifting over colourful coral reefs spotting sea urchins and starfish is a given.
+Encounters with whale sharks, manta-rays or turtles are very real possibilities.

 Exploring these islands is a great way to see Indonesia at its unique best and because of their proximity to Bali, they are easily the most convenient location in Indonesia to do a little island hopping, either independently or by taking one of the many organised tours.
 If it’s diving you’re into, there are an abundance of liveaboard dive boats plying these waters.